Skip to main content

 Key takeaways:

-• More severe side effects, such as very low blood pressure, extremely high potassium levels, and kidney problems are rare but also possible.
+• More severe Entresto side effects, such as very low blood pressure, high potassium levels, and kidney problems, are rare but possible.

 • Having certain health conditions or taking certain medications can increase your risk of side effects from Entresto.
-So give your prescriber your full medical history and medication list before starting Entresto.
+Give your healthcare team your full medical history and updated medication list before starting Entresto.

-Entresto (sacubitril / valsartan) has been hailed as a “game changer” medication for treating heart failure since its approval in 2015.
-It’s the first medication of its kind: a combination of an angiotensin II receptor blocker (valsartan) and neprilysin inhibitor (sacubitril).
+Entresto (sacubitril / valsartan) has been hailed as a “game changer” medication for treating heart failure since its initial FDA approval in 2015.
+That’s because it was the first medication of its kind: a combination of an angiotensin II receptor blocker (valsartan) and neprilysin inhibitor (sacubitril).

-Entresto is a first-choice medication for treating heart failure.
+Fast forward a decade later, Entresto is still a first-choice medication for treating heart failure.
 But like nearly all medications, side effects are possible.
-Here, we’ll take a close look at five Entresto side effects.

 Entresto side effects at a glance

 Entresto is generally well tolerated.
-Still, possible Entresto side effects include:
+But possible Entresto side effects include:

 Avg retail price